Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Bui Pham Minh Man, University of Medicine and Pharmacy Hospital, Ho Chi Minh City, Campus 3, said that modern medicine focuses on stress management, lifestyle adjustments, and psychological therapy for burnout cases.
 Cognitive behavioral therapy (CBT) also helps patients change the way they perceive and react to pressure.

-Additionally, at least 150 minutes of physical activity per week and guided mindfulness or meditation techniques have been shown to reduce sympathetic nervous system activation and improve sleep quality.
+Additionally, at least 150 minutes of physical activity per week and mindfulness or guided meditation techniques have been shown to reduce sympathetic nervous system activation and improve sleep quality.

-However, Dr. Minh Man notes that any treatment option or therapeutic practice should be under the advice and supervision of a specialist.
+However, Dr. Minh Man notes that any treatment or therapeutic practice should be under the advice and supervision of a specialist.

 Source: https://thanhnien.vn/burnout-hoi-chung-kiet-suc-nghe-nghiep-khac-voi-stress-the-nao-dieu-tri-ra-sao-185250820194525002.htm